-On the taxiway after landing at Cherokee Strip (18KS) in Udall gets me a little closer to the ground than those of you in larger GA airplanes. of you in larger GA airplanes.
-September/October 2023-page 10
+On the taxiway after landing at Cherokee Strip (18KS) in Udall gets me a little closer to the ground than those of you in larger GA airplanes.

 Ground track of my three-leg flight: Lake Wilmot, Winfield, Wellington, and return to Udall.
 The flight was 1.3 hours covering about 80 miles.
 If I was in a hurry, I'd drive my truck!
 In all fairness, I flew the route faster than driving because most flight legs are diagonal wheras most roads are N/S/E/W.